-That is, in the above example, all arguments that replace T in MyList<T> must be subtypes of @NonNull Object.
 Conceptually, each generic type parameter has two bounds - a lower bound and an upper bound - and at instantiation, the type argument must be within the bounds.
 Java only allows you to specify the upper bound; the lower bound is implicitly the bottom type void.
-The Checker Framework gives you more power: you can specify both an upper and lower bound for type parameters and wildcards.
-For the upper bound, write a type qualifier on the extends clause, and for the lower bound, write a type qualifier on the type variable.
+The Checker Framework gives you more power: you can specify both an upper and lower bound for type parameters.
+Write the upper bound on the extends clause, and write the lower bound on the type variable.

-'''

 class MyList<@LowerBound T extends @UpperBound Object> { ... }

-'''